nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 8. Congratulations, you have successfully added a staff member and a transaction!

-9. Once you have familarized yourself with Tran$act and want to begin inputting your own data, feel free to type `clearstaff` and press Enter followed by `cleartransaction` and press Enter to clear the transaction book and staff list.
+9. Once you have familiarized yourself with Tran$act and want to begin inputting your own data, feel free to type `clearstaff` and press Enter followed by `cleartransaction` and press Enter to clear the transaction book and staff list.